discordjs/guide/guide/command-handling/adding-features.md

 };
 ```

-In this command, you will be using command's name or alias as an only argument.
-First off, you need to check if command you want to reload exists.
-This can be done in similiar fashion as getting a command in your main file.
+In this command, you will be using a command name or alias as the only argument.
+First off, you need to check if the command you want to reload exists.
+This can be done in a similar fashion as getting a command in your main file.
-Note that you can skip first line if you use [argument checker](/command-handling/adding-features.html#required-arguments) from above:
+Note that you can skip the first line if you use the [argument checker](/command-handling/adding-features.html#required-arguments) from above:

 ```js
 if (!args.length) return message.channel.send(`You didn't pass any command to reload, ${message.author}!`);